NIH-NCPI/ncpi-fhir-ig/input/pagecontent/StructureDefinition-ncpi-research-study-intro.md

 For a more detailed view of these elements as well as the recommended FHIR mappings please see the research study documentation.

 Each NCPI Research must have at least one NCPI Study Group which must, at the very least, indicate the total number of patients enrolled at the time the data was loaded into FHIR.
-Additional Study Groups can be present indicating relevant groupings of subjects, such as for different consent groups.
+Additional Study Groups can be present indicating relevant groupings of subjects.